NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

 You realize that you need to maintain the number of available bays.
 The number of available bays is a curious case.
 On the one hand, this value is an attribute of the car park.
 However, it is also a **property** of the car park's capacity and the number of cars in the car park.
 In other words, it is a **derived** value.
 We can calculate the number of available bays by subtracting the number of cars from the capacity.
 We can do this in the `CarPark` class by adding a `get_available_bays` method.
 This method will return the number of available bays.

-But you're uncomfortable with this because even though you derive the value through a calculation, it still seems like an attribute.
-Python has a built-in way of treating a method as a simple attribute.
+But you're uncomfortable with this because even though you derive the value through a calculation, it still seems conceptually like an attribute.
+Python has a built-in way of treating a simple method that represents a property of an object as an attribute.
 We can use it to protect values and make attributes derived via simple calculations easier to access.
 Fittingly, it is called a **property**.
 We can create a property by adding a `@property` decorator (we'll learn more about decorators in the diploma) to a method.
-While we have yet to fully understand decorators, the important thing is that they make a method act like an attribute.
+While decorators can have a wide range of uses, there are only a few you need to use right now, and you just have to remember what they do rather than how they do it.
+A `property` decorator will make a method behave like an attribute (i.e. we access it rather than call it).

 Let's add `available_bays` as a property now: